Samourai-Wallet/samourai-wallet-android/Getting started.md

 #### Prerequisites:

-* In order to create a connection you will need a small amount of bitcoin in your wallet (check out our guide to your first deposit) to cover the connection fee
+* In order to create a connection you will need a small amount of Bitcoin in your wallet (check out our guide to your first deposit) to cover the connection fee

 ### Step 1 - Open PayNyms